SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 The DAC output has a high source impedance, and so it should be unity buffered; as the output is a stepped sine wave, it must also be filtered to remove harmonics.
-However, here a single RC filter stage suffices to smooth the waveform sufficently.
+However, here a single RC filter stage suffices to smooth the waveform sufficiently.

 The lookup table can be implemented using either a fixed time reference and a desired output at each timestep, or using fixed voltage offsets and varying timesteps between output values.